 (Clockwise) Posh husband, Ambassador, MBE, Charitable, Dotting dad and England captain

 Notting Hill author of the bestselling Hunting Unicorns Bella Pollen says writing can be an arduous exercise, she confesses in her personal blog: “Whatever book I’m writing one of two things happens: I flick through the last one and think.
 ‘Jesus, who wrote this bullshit, I pray it wasn’t me.’
 Or in my more confident moments I think: I wrote this?
 All those pages?
 But there are so many of them!
 Either way, I start weeping uncontrollably.”
 But she shouldn’t have any problems with the word-count and weaving this next scene into a plot of one of her next fictional commission.

-Writer gets her big break commissioned to write a 4,500-word piece for an international literary magazine called Granta with sumptuous offices in west London and a millionairess publisher at the helm.
+Writer gets her big break commissioned to write a 4,500-word piece for an international literary magazine called Granta with sumptuous offices in west London and a billionairess publisher at the helm.
 They agree payment terms, sign the contract and go their separate ways.
-Many moons later walking her cantankerous dog, Leonard, the fox terrier lingers over a discoloured white paper on the pavement near her home, she is forced to investigate and what a coincidence, it’s the contract from the magazine, a little bit frayed at the edges but nonetheless a copy in the post.
+Many moons later walking her cantankerous dog, Leonard, the fox terrier lingers over a discoloured white paper on the pavement near her home, she is forced to investigate and what a coincidence, it is indeed the contract from the magazine, a little bit frayed at the edges but nonetheless a copy in the post.
 Another failed delivery by those ‘Whistful’ guys?

 Saatchi Gallery at 30